Navy Occupation Service Medal

-The Navy Occupation Service Medal is a military award of the United States Navy which was "Awarded to commemorate the services of Navy, Marine Corps and Coast Guard personnel in the occupation of certain territories of the enemies of the United States during World War II" and recognized those personnel who participated in the European and Asian occupation forces during, and following World War II.
+The Navy Occupation Service Medal was a military award of the United States Navy which was "Awarded to commemorate the services of Navy, Marine Corps and Coast Guard personnel in the occupation of certain territories of the enemies of the United States during World War II" and recognized those personnel who participated in the European and Asian occupation forces during, and following World War II.
 The medal was also bestowed to personnel who performed duty in West Berlin between 1945 and 1990.

 No more than one Navy Occupation Service Medal may be awarded to an individual.
 The Army of Occupation Medal is the equivalent of the Navy Occupation Service Medal.
 No person could receive both the Army and Navy occupation medals.